cisco-outshift-ai-agents/pr-review-agntcy-multi-agent/README.md

 3. Create a PR or an event on your PR (like new commit) and comment <b>Alfred review</b> on the pull request

+## Evaluation

+For detailed instructions on how to evaluate this repository, please refer to the [Evaluation Guide](eval/README.md).

 ---
 ## Roadmap